+All of the time rules linked to you by your time processing profile run, in the specified order.
 Some rules validate your time card entries according to your organization's policies.
 For example, did you work the minimum required hours.
 Other rules calculate time data using your reported time and possibly results from earlier calculations.
 For example, you report 10 hours of Regular time.
 The calculation rules change that entry to 8 hours and add an entry for 2 hours of Overtime.

 How do I know if my time card is approved?